ADD-ONS / SCALES

 - conscious, sufficient cerebral function for part-time work in a sheltered environment

-- independent in daily activities (dressing, traveling by public transportation)
+- independent in daily life (dressing, traveling by public transportation)

-- may have hemiplegia, seizures, ataxia, dysarthria, or persistent memory or mental changes
+- may have hemiplegia, seizures, ataxia, dysarthria, or permanent memory or mental changes

 CPC 3 – Severe cerebral disability